MEET OUR TEAM

 -

-Mary Aiello (she/her) is a Mental Health Counselor-Limited Permit (MHC-LP) who works with adolescents and adults navigating a wide range of concerns, including grief, anxiety, depression, trauma, OCD, ADHD, and LGBTQ+ issues.
+Mary Aiello (she/her) is a Mental Health Counselor-Limited Permit (MHC-LP) who works with adolescents and adults navigating a wide range of concerns, including grief, anxiety, depression, trauma, OCD, ADHD, and LGBTQ+ related concerns.

-To Mary, therapy is not just about managing what is difficult — it is about making those challenges feel a little less overwhelming and helping clients discover new ways to grow.
+To Mary, therapy it’s just about managing what is difficult — it’s about making those challenges feel a little less overwhelming and helping clients discover new ways to grow.

 * Supervised by Jacquelyn Genus